HOME - ABOUT US > SUSTAINABILITY

 Cotteswold Dairy is a part of the Food Waste Reduction Roadmap Initiative, which is run by WRAP (Waste and Resources Action Programme).
-This initiative has been set up to help businesses reduce food waste by monitoring it and providing analysis of where a business stands against other businesses in the industry.
-This analysis will help us make better decisions to help reduce our food waste whether that be an improvement in processes, training, or investments in new technology.
+This initiative was set up to help businesses reduce food waste by monitoring and providing analysis of where a business stands against other businesses in the industry.
+This analysis then allows us to make better decisions to help reduce our food waste, whether that be an improvement in processes, training or investments in new technology.

 Where possible if we have any excess or close to code products we donate these to the local food banks to ensure food is not wasted unnecessarily.

 Are you looking to reduce your food waste?
 Here are some things you can do as a consumer to reduce your food waste.